-The ordinary working hours of an administration staff member employed whole time, shall be 40 in each week, worked on Monday to Friday inclusive, but not more than eight hours each day with an interval of not more than one hour for lunch.
+The ordinary working hours of a full time Reception employee shall be 40 hours in each week (1.0 FTE), worked over 5 consecutive days from Monday to Sunday inclusive between 7:00 am to 6:00pm as agreed with the individual.
+The hours of work shall be no more than 8 hours each day with an interval of no more than one hour for lunch.
+Any variation of hours will by mutual agreement.

-4.5 Hospital Services Team and Health Care Assistants
+4.5 Kitchen Services Team, Environmental Services Team and Health Care Assistants

-- 4.5.1 The ordinary hours of work shall not exceed 40 in any one week without payment of overtime, and shall be made up of five shifts, not exceeding eight hours each without payment of overtime.
+4.5.1 The ordinary hours of work shall not exceed 40 in any one week without payment of overtime, and shall be made up of five shifts, not exceeding eight hours each without payment of overtime.
 Shifts may be worked as required by the employer: Provided that a straight shift is where the day's work is interrupted only by one or more meal periods, which shall not exceed a total of one hour.
-Employees employed on night shifts shall work a straight shift of eight hours from starting to finishing time, inclusive of one half-hour unpaid interval for a meal. - 4.5.2 Split shifts may be worked but must be completed within 12 hours, computed from starting to finishing time including meal hours. - 4.5.3 A timetable setting out the correct working hours of each employee shall be affixed and maintained one week in advance in some conspicuous place in each department and shall be accessible to the employee employed therein and to the accredited employee representative.
+Employees employed on night shifts shall work a straight shift of eight hours from starting to finishing time, inclusive of one half-hour unpaid interval for a meal.